jsaenzBimcv/Study-of-the-Growth-Cone-Dynamics/README.md

 ## Acknowledgments

-Esta investigación se desarrolla como parte de la investigación de doctorado:
-Estudio de la dinámica del crecimiento axonal de las neuronas sensoriales en el modelo de ratón yg8sr para la ataxia de Friedreich.
-Investigador: Dra.
-Diana Carolina Muñoz Lasso, Universitat Politècnica de València

-En colaboración con:
+This research was developed as part of the PhD research: __Study of the dynamics of axonal growth of sensory neurons in the yg8sr mouse model for Friedreich's ataxia__
+Researcher: __Dr.
+Diana Carolina Muñoz Lasso__, Polytechnic University of Val`encia. http://hdl.handle.net/10251/45095

+In collaboration with:
 * <a href="https://www.uv.es/ciberer2/index.wiki">Laboratorio de Fisiopatología de las Enfermedades Raras</a>, Universidad de Valencia
-* Centro de Excelencia e Innovación Tecnológica de Bioimagen, Conselleria de Sanitat (CEIB-CS)<a href="http://ceib.san.gva.es/ceib-cs">CEIB’s</a>, <a href="http://www.cipf.es/cipf-fisabio-joint-research-unit-biomedical-imaging">Biomedical Imaging Mixed Joint Unit, Foundation for the Promotion of Health and Biomedical Research (FISABIO) and the Principe Felipe Research Center (CIPF), Val`encia, Spain.</a>
+* <a href="http://www.cipf.es/cipf-fisabio-joint-research-unit-biomedical-imaging">Biomedical Imaging Mixed Joint Unit, Foundation for the Promotion of Health and Biomedical Research (FISABIO) and the Principe Felipe Research Center (CIPF), Val`encia, Spain.</a>